zowe/docs-site/docs/user-guide/cli-installplugins.md

 **Follow these steps:**
 1. Ensure that you meet the software requirements for a plug-in before you install the plug-in to Zowe CLI.
 For information related to each plug-in, see [Software requirements for Zowe CLI plug-ins](cli-swreqplugins.md).

-2. Issue the following command to clear any previous registry that you might have set for the @zowe scope and return to default:
+2. Set the NPM registry target to the public npm registry by issuing the following command:
       ```
       npm config set @zowe:registry
       ```
-3. Set the NPM registry target to the public npm registry by issuing the following command:
-      ```
-      npm config set @zowe:registry
-      ```
-4. Issue the following command to install a plug-in:
+3. Issue the following command to install a plug-in:
       ```
       zowe plugins install <my-plugin>
       ```